 PO Box 7923

 Web Address: http://nccam.nih.gov

-- Your child is tense and unable to relax because of his condition.
+- Your child is tense and unable to relax because of his or her pain.

 - You have questions or concerns about your child's condition or care.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.